dnsimple/dnsimple-support/content/writing guide.markdown

 **Standardize capitalization**

 * Main titles should have all words capitalized.
-Descriptions should not.
+* Descriptions should have the first word capitalized, and end with a trailing dot.
 * Subheaders (H2, H3) should have the first word capitalized.

 **Punctuation**